balk77/AnyBar-timemachine/README.md

 (There may be others.
 Those are the only ones that I’ve noticed.)

-Everything from the line ‘Backup session status’ down to ‘Updated’ is the output of the command `tmutil status` which gives you a lot of detail about what’s going on with your Time Machine backup, but it’s not in the most user-friendly or readable format.

 The purpose of the script `textbar-timemachine.sh` is to parse `tmutil status` into the friendlier format shown at the top.